 Queensland Mental Health Ambassador – Libby Trickett

-Four-time Olympic gold medal winning swimmer Libby Trickett has been appointed the new Queensland Mental Health Ambassador to help raise awareness and promote the importance of mental health in the workplace.
+Four-time Olympic gold medal winning swimmer Libby Trickett has been appointed as the Queensland Mental Health Ambassador to help raise awareness and promote the importance of mental health in the workplace.

 Libby has personal experience with mental health issues and is passionate about promoting positive mental health.
-She is also currently an ambassador for 'R U OK day' and Black Dog Institute.
+She is also currently an ambassador for 'R U OK day'.

 "I think almost everyone will experience those challenges, those stresses, those pressures of work and life", Libby said.
 "I think that one of the really important things as an action is for employers to recognise if someone is needing support".

 Libby shares her story to empower Queenslanders to recognise the signs of poor mental health and to ask for help.

 With an impeccable reputation, a bubbly personality and that signature smile, Libby Trickett is an ideal role model to be the face of the Queensland Government's campaign to address psychological injury and mental health in the workplace.